Drought plan

-For the purposes of this drought plan, we’re referring to an event that lasts a minimum of two or three months.
-This means that a few days or weeks of particularly hot and/or dry weather doesn’t count as a drought.
-Periods of this sort will class as heatwaves if there are prolonged periods of higher than normal temperatures.
-Heatwaves can cause water companies short-term issues by drawing down levels in treated water reservoirs.
-However, events like this are too short-term to fall within the scope of this plan and are covered by our hot weather plans.
+A few days or weeks of particularly hot and/or dry weather don’t count as a drought.
+Hot weather like this is classed as a heatwave, which can cause water companies short-term issues by drawing down levels in treated water reservoirs as demand for water suddenly rises.
+Events like this are too short-term to fall within the scope of this plan and are covered by our hot weather plans.
+Our drought plan is designed for periods of below normal rainfall which last at least two or three months.

-It’s a statutory requirement for water companies to produce and maintain a Drought Plan, and update them at least every five years.
+It’s a statutory requirement for water companies to produce and maintain a Drought Plan and update them at least every five years.
 Our Drought Plan sets out how we’ll manage our resources and supply system in dry years, to maintain our service to our customers.
-Our plan aims to balance the interests of customers, the environment and the wider economy.
+Our plan aims to balance the interests of customers, the environment and the wider economy with the timings of our drought triggers and actions.
 The plan helps us and our stakeholders make the right decisions at the right time and shows how we will provide a continuous supply of drinking water to our customers during a drought.

 Current Drought Plan